The Ohra-Takamine Project

 The Ohra northeast striking vein is reported as 1,200m long with an average width of 0.9 meter (1Michitoshi, 1967).
 Three veins are recorded striking N60°E dipping 60°N. Average widths of the quartz-calcite veins are 0.9m.
 Veins are divided into many small parallel veinlets carrying native gold, argentite, chalcopyrite, pyrite and galena.
 A fluid inclusion temperature of 221 degrees is recorded (6METI, 2000).

-The Company to date has conductedconducted literature reviews and data compilation along with its own geological mapping and sampling, The results of these efforts have been compiled to a GIS database to aid in drill targeting.
+The Company to date has conducted literature reviews and data compilation along with its own geological mapping and sampling campaigns.
+Recent prospect evaluation work in Q1 2020 has comprised:

 Phase 1 Drill Program